EnterDAO/LandWorks-FE/README.md

 ### ./src/components

 In this components folder we catalogue the components per type.
 Here indeed we have subsolders like `./src/components/custom` where most of local components are stored.
 And `./src/components/styled`, where we store the simple MUI styled components for local project use.
-Previously we also had the subfolder `./src/components/antd`, but this can be eventually removed later since an imminent refactoring will be done.

 ### ./src/modules
 Containes subfolders meant as RouterSwitch.
 Each subfolders will have the initial RouterSwitch component that declares the url used in the selected module.
 Each module will have a sort of structure like below: